-With the PPO copay option, you have higher premiums, but you benefit from lower, more predictable expenses when you seek care.
+With the PPO option, you have higher premiums, but you benefit from lower, more predictable expenses when you seek care.

 Here's how it works:

-- You pay a copay each time you seek medical care within the Ascension Network — like visiting a doctor or going to urgent care.
+• You will pay any cost sharing specified on the Schedule of Benefits each time you see medical care — like visiting a doctor or going to urgent care.

-- Finally, if you reach the maximum amount for paying out of pocket, $3,000 individual / $6,000 family (includes medical and prescription), then your eligible medical expenses are completely covered by SmartHealth for the remainder of the year, when you receive care within the Ascension Network.
+• Finally, if you reach the maximum amount for paying out of pocket, $4,000 individual / $8,000 family (includes medical and prescription), then your eligible medical expenses are completely covered by SmartHealth for the remainder of the year, when you receive care within the Ascension Network.

 What's Covered